vk496/bibemb/README.md

 Make sure you to pass the `-shell-escape` flag to your LaTeX build or bibemb will not be executed during the build of your document.

+3. Add `url` tag for each reference you want to embed.

 Check a example [HERE](https://raw.githubusercontent.com/vk496/bibemb/master/report.pdf)